-If during one semester, more than seven (7) absences occur during any individual class period, a grade reduction will occur in that particular class.
+If during one semester, more than six (6) absences occur during any individual class period, a grade reduction will occur in that particular class.
 (See chart below).
 Students will be expected to make up all assignments from missed classes regardless of whether an absence is verified or unverified.
 This academic penalty represents the participation portion of the student's grade and is intended as a deterrent to excessive absences.

 Absences Grade Reduction

 7 2%

 8 4%

+9 8%

+10 16%

+11 32%

+12+ 50%

-Any student may reduce accrued absences by attending Saturday School sessions scheduled by the high school principals.
+Any student may reduce accrued absences by attending Saturday School or Evening School sessions scheduled by the high school principals.
 Saturday School sessions do not match the educational value of actual class attendance, so no student will be allowed to make up more than five absences by attending Saturday School sessions in a semester.